ZynthCode/kobold-comforts/CONVENTIONS.md

 - **Use `.WithDescription()`:** Every command and subcommand should have a clear description. **Important:** Descriptions only appear when using `/help` - they do NOT appear in the basic subcommand listing when you type `/command`.
 When you type `/command`, you only see "Choose a subcommand: [list]" without descriptions.

-- **Avoid custom help subcommands:** Do not create `/mycommand help` subcommands.
+- **Avoid custom help subcommands:** As a rule of thumb, avoid creating `/mycommand help` subcommands.
 Users expect `/help mycommand` to work, and the built-in system already provides this.

 - **Avoid redundant status handlers:** Do not create handlers on intermediate nodes that just echo available subcommands.
 When a user types an incomplete command, the built-in system automatically shows "Choose a subcommand: [list]".